Kaiza42/LearnJava/kata.md

 }
 ```

-# Debug Sum of Digits of a Number / 113
+# Debug Sum of Digits of a Number kyu 8 / 113

 ```java
 public class Solution {